Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/audiovisualizer/mediainformation.md

 ## Utilizing Album Cover Colors via SceneScript

-You can also access certain album cover colors through the [mediaThumbnailChanged](/en/scene/scenescript/reference/event/media.html) event, specifically the [MediaThumbnailEvent](/en/scene/scenescript/reference/class/MediaThumbnailEvent.md) class that is provided as a function parameter.
+You can also access album cover colors through the [mediaThumbnailChanged](/en/scene/scenescript/reference/event/media.html) event, specifically the [MediaThumbnailEvent](/en/scene/scenescript/reference/class/MediaThumbnailEvent.md) class that is provided as a function parameter.

 **In this example, we will showcase how to change the background color of the entire wallpaper to match the album cover.**